Errors and Warnings¶

 ¶

-Warns that due to some construct, optimization of the specified signal or block is disabled.
-The construct should be cleaned up to improve simulation performance.
+Warned that due to some construct, optimization of the specified signal or block was disabled.

-Ignoring this warning will only slow simulations, it will simulate correctly.
+Ignoring this warning only slowed simulations; it simulated correctly.

 -